Approval-Based Voting with Mixed Goods: Introduction

 There are multiple criteria that one can use to select a collective subset of resource based on the approval votes.
 For example, one could try to optimize the \emph{social welfare}---the sum of the agents' utilities---or the \emph{coverage}---the number of agents who receive nonzero utility.
 A representation criterion that has attracted growing interest is \emph{justified representation (JR)} \citep{AzizBrCo17}.
 In multiwinner voting, if there are $n$~agents and $k$ (indivisible) goods can be chosen, then JR requires that whenever a group of at least $n/k$ agents approve a common good, some agent in that group must have an approved good in the selected set.
 A well-studied strengthening of JR is \emph{extended justified representation (EJR)}, which says that for each positive integer $t$, if a group of at least $t\cdot n/k$ agents approve no fewer than $t$ common goods (such a group is said to be \emph{$t$-cohesive}), some agent in that group must have no fewer than $t$ approved goods in the selected set. \citet{AzizBrCo17} showed that the \emph{proportional approval voting (PAV)} rule always outputs a set of goods that satisfies EJR.
-In cake sharing, Bei et al.~(2022) adapted EJR by imposing the condition for every positive \emph{real number} $t$, and proved that the resulting notion is satisfied by the \emph{maximum Nash welfare (MNW)} rule.\footnote{See Appendix~A in the extended version of their work.
-They also noted that JR does not admit a natural analog for cake sharing, since there is no discrete unit of cake.} Can we unify the two versions of EJR for our generalized setting in such a way that the guaranteed existence is maintained?\footnote{As further evidence for the generality of our setting, we remark that, as Bei et al.~(2022, Sec.~1.2) pointed out, cake sharing itself generalizes another collective choice setting called \emph{fair mixing} \citep{AzizBoMo20}.}
+In cake sharing, \citet[Sec.~7]{BeiLuSu24} adapted EJR by imposing the condition for every positive \emph{real number} $t$, and proved that the resulting notion is satisfied by the \emph{maximum Nash welfare (MNW)} rule.\footnote{They also noted that JR does not admit a natural analog for cake sharing, since there is no discrete unit of cake.} Can we unify the two versions of EJR for our generalized setting in such a way that the guaranteed existence is maintained?\footnote{As further evidence for the generality of our setting, we remark that, as \citet[Sec.~1.2]{BeiLuSu24} pointed out, cake sharing itself generalizes another collective choice setting called \emph{fair mixing} \citep{AzizBoMo20}.}